gramineproject/graphene/Documentation/oldwiki/Graphene-Quick-Start.md

 The following quick start instruction does not include the steps for running Graphene with sandboxing (EXPERIMENTAL).
+Currently for non-SGX Linux platform only.

 ### 1. Clone the Graphene Repository